 Nutella is a delicious chocolate and hazelnut spread that I regularly use in baking.
 The spread is rich and creamy, with a flavor that translates very well to a variety of different desserts.
-These Nutella Cupcakes with Raspberries are brownie-like cupcakes made with Nutella that have a couple of raspberries inside and are topped with a dollop of creamy spread.
+These Nutella Raspberries Cupcakes are brownie-like cupcakes made with Nutella that have a couple of raspberries inside and are topped with a dollop of creamy hazelnut spread.

 In addition to the raspberries inside, I decorated these cupcakes with a generous spoonful of Nutella and a dusting of crushed, freeze-dried raspberries.
-While not exactly brownies, the rich and dense batter causes the centers of the cupcakes do sink a bit during baking (thanks to the dense batter that gives them such a great texture), creating a nice little pocket for a few teaspoonfuls of Nutella.
+While not exactly brownies, the rich and dense batter causes the centers of the cupcakes do sink a bit during baking.
+Do not worry if this happens – in fact, it creates a nice little pocket for a few teaspoonfuls of Nutella!
 The extra Nutella adds just the right touch of extra decadence to the cupcakes.
 The freeze dried raspberries add a great burst of color and hint at the raspberries inside.
-If you can’t find freeze dried raspberries, simply pop a fresh raspberry on top of each cupcake before serving.
+If you can’t find freeze dried raspberries, simply set a fresh raspberry on top of each cupcake before serving.
 You can also add on a few red sprinkles if you want an additional pop of color.

 These cupcakes will keep well for a couple of days in an airtight container before serving.
 I prefer to add the Nutella “frosting” just before passing them out, especially if I am adding the freeze dried raspberries as decorations, just to keep the tops of the cupcakes from getting soggy while they wait.